 Corporate and Other operating expenses consist of operating costs, selling, general and administrative expenses, and depreciation and amortization expense.
 Corporate and Other operating costs, which consist primarily of costs associated with information technology, increased in the year ended December 31, 2006, as compared to the same period in 2005, primarily due to an increase in contract service costs and consulting fees related to information technology initiatives.
 Corporate and Other selling, general and administrative expenses, which consist of the Gaylord Entertainment Center naming rights agreement (prior to its termination on February 22, 2005), senior management salaries and benefits, legal, human resources, accounting, pension and other administrative costs, increased in the year ended December 31, 2006, as compared to the same period in 2005, due primarily to stock option expense that was recorded in 2006 that was not recorded in 2005 as a result of our adoption of Statement 123(R), Share-Based Payment, effective January 1, 2006, as well as increases in other employment-related expenses.
 Corporate and Other selling, general and administrative expenses during 2005 were also impacted by the net reversal of \$2.4 million of expense previously accrued under the naming rights agreement as a result of the settlement of litigation in connection with that agreement, the effect of which was largely offset by the contribution by us of \$2.3 million of Viacom stock to a newly formed Gaylord charitable foundation in the first quarter of 2005.
-Corporate and Other depreciation and amortization expense, which is primarily related to information technology equipment and capitalized electronic data processing software costs, increased in the year ended December 31, 2006, as compared to the same period in 2005, due to an increase in information technology equipment and capitalized electronic data processing software costs placed in service.
+Corporate and Other depreciation and amortization expense, which is primarily related to information technology equipment and capitalized electronic data processing software costs, increase in information technology equipment and capitalized electronic data processing software costs placed in service.